gagikm/KA_Infections/README.md

 <b>Example of Limited Infection

 Alvin has 10 students.
 Allen has 15 students.
 Ani has 2 students.
+Let's assume that all students have no students of their own and are coached by only one teacher.

-Infect 12 users using Limited Infection.
+Infect 30 users using Limited Infection.<br>

-First, we find that Alvin has the number of students closest to 12 and not more than 12.
-We infect Alvin and his 10 students.
-This leaves one more user to be infected.
-Since both of the remaining users have a number of students greater than one, we choose the user with least number of students, Ani.
-We infect Ani and we are done.
-The idea is to minimize the number of students who have a coach with a different version of the site.
+Allen and his students add up to 16 users, which is the closest we can get to thirty using one class.
+After Allen and his students are infected, there are 14 users left to infect.
+Alvin and his students make 11 users while Ani and her students make up three users.
+We infect Alvin and his students and we are left with three users to infect.
+We infect Ani and her students and meet our goal of infecting 30 students.
+This is a case that worked out perfectly, but it does not usually go this way.

+<italics>Infect 6 students using limited infection.</italics><br>
+Since Allen and Alvin both have more students than we want to infect, we leave them alone to attempt to avoid messing with the version consistency in their classrooms.
+Ani and her students make up three users, so we infect them and we are left with three more users to infect.
+Unfortunately, there is no way we can avoid classroom inconsistency in this case, but we still try to minimize the damage.
+We look for a user who has the least number of students and we infect that user.
+Then, we infect that user's students until we reach our goal or run out of uninfected students for that user.
+In the latter case, we repeat the process on the next user with the smallest number of students.
+In this example, all users except for Ani, Alvin, and Allen have zero students, so three of these uninfected users will be infected.